TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

-### User Script
+### User Script (old)
 You can register a user script when creating clusters and additional node groups.
 A user script has the following features.

 * Feature setting
     * This feature can be set by worker node group.
     * A user script entered when creating clusters is applied to the default worker node group.
     * A user script entered when creating additional node groups is applied to the corresponding worker node group.
-    * The content of a user script cannot be changed after the worker node group is created.
+    * **The content of a user script cannot be changed after the worker node group is created.**
+        * Note, what is changed in a user script applies to the nodes created after the change.
 * Script execution time
     * A user script is executed during the instance initialization process while initializing the worker node.
     * After the user script has been executed, it sets and registers the instance as the worker node of the 'worker node group'.